 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The GFX 50S and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the GFX 50S can be equipped with an optional viewfinder – the EVF-TL1.
+However, optional viewfinders – the EVF-TL1 for the GFX 50S and the VF-4 for the E-PL8 – are available as accessories.
 The adjacent table lists some of the other core features of the Fujifilm GFX 50S and Olympus E-PL8 along with similar information for a selection of comparators.

 One feature that is present on the GFX 50S, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the GFX 50S does not have a selfie-screen.